situmtech/situm-android-getting-started/README.md

 If you want to use indoor-outdoor positioning using GPS, you must declare `ACCESS_FINE_LOCATION` permission in your `AndroidManifest.xml` and request the permission at runtime.

-### <a name="indoorpositioning"></a> Optional step 6: setup indoor positioning
-In order to use indoor positioning, you must define which building you want to position in.
-This can be achieved by editing the value of `private static final String BUILDING_ID = "YOUR_BUILDING_ID";` in PositioningActivity

 ## <a name="moreinfo"></a> More information